lucastagliani/fibonacci-webapi-nodejs/README.md

 3. Install dependencies: `npm install`

-4. You have 2 options for running the webapi:
+4. You have 2 options for running this webapi:

     A. The easiest way is with `docker-compose up -d`.
 It will start a container with mongo server AND the webapi itself. _You will need [docker-compose](https://docs.docker.com/compose/) on your computer_.